khakestani/use-reducer-persisted/README.md

 import usePersistedReducer from 'use-persisted-reducer';
 ```

-And then easily use it like useReducer , Just add a key as the first function parameter, The other parameters are exactly like useReducer.
+And then easily use it like useReducer , Just some more arguments :smile:

 ```javascript
 const [state, dispatch] = usePersistedReducer(key, reducer, init, storage, options);